AkvileKv/NotesApp/README.md

 # Notes app

-NotesApp has feature to add notebooks and have different pages in them.
-It uses LocalStorage to save all the notes that are created and lets you to edit and delete them.
+NotesApp has the ability to add notebooks and different pages in them.
+It uses LocalStorage to save all the notes that are created and allows you to edit or delete them.

 ## Features
 * Sign In as an existing user